mgruia/My-Virtual-Shop---Jira-Project---Bug-Report-Example/README.md

 ________________________________________
 This bug report is included in my Virtual Online Shop - Jira Project(free/trial version).
+Screenshots Attached

-Screenshots Attached A real world bug example.
+A real world bug example.

-My project also contain Story(+Story points), Epic, Tasks, bugs/issues and Sprints.
+My project also contains Story(+Story points), Epic, Tasks, bugs/issues and Sprints.

 Designed for learning and training.